galaxyproject/galaxy-docker-k8s/README.md

 2. Now we create a database that Galaxy will use.
-We need to provide a path on the host machine where the database files will be persisted (e.g., `~/tmp_local/docker/volumes/pg_gxy19.09`).
+We need to provide a path on the host machine where the database files will be persisted (e.g., `~/tmp_local/docker/volumes/pg_gxy20.01`).
 If you are using a Mac to build the image, do not use the `/tmp` directory for this, as it is periodically cleaned by the OS, so your data will not be persisted properly.
 Note that we can reuse the same path/database multiple times.
-The first time we build the container, the database will be initialized by applying all of Galaxy's migrations and going forward it can just be reused without having to perform the migrations.
-When the version of Galaxy being built requires a newer database migration, it will be automatically applied by Galaxy's startup process.
+The first time we build the container, the database will be initialized by applying the latest Galaxy migration.
+Going forward, necessary migrations will be applied automatically.
 Note that this will change the structure of the database on the host.
+Finally, the version of the Postgres container should match the version of Postgres used by the Postgres chart specified in the requirements.

     ```
     docker run --rm -e POSTGRES_DB=galaxy -e POSTGRES_USER=galaxydbuser \
     -e POSTGRES_PASSWORD=42 --publish-all --network gnet --name gpsql \
-    -v </local/path/to/database/dir>:/var/lib/postgresql/data postgres:11.3
+    -v </local/path/to/database/dir>:/var/lib/postgresql/data postgres:11.6
     ```

 3. Now we can build the Galaxy image.
 First update `playbook.yml` to set